discord-py-ui/discord-ui/docs/source/index.rst

 ======================================================

 Welcome to the discord-ui docs!
-This is a "extension" (I guess) or whatever you want to call it for `discord.py <https://github.com/Rapptz/discord.py>`__

-We (`Redstone <https://github.com/RedstoneZockt>`__ and me) decided to create a pip package for the new ui features that discord added.
-If you want to keep using our lib with dpy2, we added support for discordpy2
+This libary is an extension to `discord.py <https://github.com/Rapptz/discord.py>`__ made for using the ui features that discord added

 .. important::